This is Not a Sequel: Chapter 1

 Lady always performed calm like it was a skill.

-She carried the mug back to the bedroom pausing in the doorway.
+She carried the mug back to the bedroom and stopped in the doorway.

-She’d come back with tea like it was a peace offering.
+Tea like a peace offering.
 Like you could trade chamomile for a conversation.

 Ryder was already on his side, breathing through his mouth.
 The rise and fall of his back.
 That safe, stupid rhythm that made her feel like she was the only awake person left in the room.